Self-correction is Not An Innate Capability in Language Models: Mechanistic Analysis

 \textbf{Instruction-following Difficulty}.
-We calculate the instruction-following difficulty score (IFD,~\citet{li-etal-2024-quantity}) to assess the impact of parts within input to the output.
-To take how CoT and external feedback impact the output as an instance, denoting the context as $x_c$ which contains CoT ($x_{cot}$) and feedback ($x_f$), representing the desired output as $y$, the IFD score for CoT and feedback are defined as: $\text{IFD}(x_{cot}) = \frac{\mathbf{S}(y|[x_c-x_{f}])}{\mathbf{S}(y|[x_c-x_{f}-x_{cot}])}, \text{IFD}(x_{f}) = \frac{\mathbf{S}(y|[x_c-x_{cot}])}{\mathbf{S}(y|[x_c-x_{f}-x_{cot}])}$ where $\mathbf{S}$ is the scoring function, quantifying the probability of generating the desired output given the input, we take the perplexity as $\mathbf{S}$. $[x_c-x_{f}]$ represents the textual sequence acquired by removing $x_f$ from $x_c$.
+We calculate the instruction-following difficulty (IFD) score~\citep{li-etal-2024-quantity} to assess the impact of each part, CoT or feedback, within input context to the output.
+To explain how CoT and external feedback impact the output as an instance, we denote the context as $x_c$ which contains CoT ($x_{cot}$) and feedback ($x_f$), representing the desired output as $y$, then the IFD scores for CoT and feedback, respectively, are defined as: $\text{IFD}(x_{cot}) = \frac{\mathbf{S}(y|[x_c-x_{f}])}{\mathbf{S}(y|[x_c-x_{f}-x_{cot}])}$ and $\text{IFD}(x_{f}) = \frac{\mathbf{S}(y|[x_c-x_{cot}])}{\mathbf{S}(y|[x_c-x_{f}-x_{cot}])}$.
+Here, $\mathbf{S}$ is the scoring function, which quantifies the probability of generating the desired output given the input, and for our purposes represents the negative log likelihood. $[x_c-x_{f}]$ represents the textual sequence acquired by removing $x_f$ from $x_c$.
 A lower IFD score indicates a greater impact on the output, while a score higher than 1 suggests a significantly negative influence on the desired outcome, meaning that LLMs struggle to follow that part of the input.

+All results presented in this section are conducted with Mistral-7B.
+Further results can be found in Appendix~\ref{app:mechanism} and Appendix~\ref{app:results4othermodels}.